Palestinians killed in Israeli raid, peace talks continue

 "Credible reports say that (Robeen Zayed) was on his way to work and was not engaged in any violent activity.
 He was shot in the chest," said UNRWA spokesman Christopher Gunness.

-A military spokeswoman confirmed that troops had been shot at and returned fire in self-defence.
+A military spokeswoman confirmed that troops had been shot at and returned fire in self-defense.
 She added that the forces arrested the man they had come to detain.

-"Large, violent crowds which significantly outnumber security forces leave no other choice but to resort to live fire for self defence," Lieutenant-Colonel Peter Lerner, another military spokesman, said.
+"Large, violent crowds which significantly outnumber security forces leave no other choice but to resort to live fire for self defense," Lieutenant-Colonel Peter Lerner, another military spokesman, said.

 The riot had become "so large and violent that it was vital for forces to assist in containing it," he added.